VERSION 1.2 | 17TH OF OCTOBER 2019

 10.2 Controller is responsible for the retention periods of the Personal Data, it being understood and agreed that Processor needs up to 60 days to remove Personal Data from all backups and that data can subseqently be present for a longer period with sub- processors, as set out in Clause 5.6.

 10.3 Controller guarantees to Processor that any Processing of data takes place in accordance with the law.
 Controller indemnifies Processor against any costs and damage in case a Data Subject accuses Processor of unlawful processing.
 Controller indemnifies Processor against any claims from third parties based on or arising from (i) a violation of the Dutch Data Protection Act, AVG or other applicable laws and regulations in the field of processing and protecting personal data, which parties explicitly include supervisors such as the AP or a Data Subject and/or (ii) a shortcoming in compliance with this Processing Agreement that can be attributed to the Controller.

 10.4.
-Processor is only liable towards Processor for a shortcoming attributable to Processor under the Processing Agreement.
+Processor is only liable towards Controller for a shortcoming attributable to Processor under the Processing Agreement.

 Article 11.
 Duration and termination

 11.1.
 This Processing Agreement is concluded either by the signing of the Main Agreement by the Parties, or by active and unambiguous consent obtained digitally by the Processor from the Controller.
 The date of commencement is the date of commencement of the Main Agreement or date of digital consent, as the case may be.

 11.2.
 This Processing Agreement has been entered into for the duration set out in the Main Agreement between the Parties and in the absence thereof at least for the duration of the Parties’ cooperation, i.e. for as long as the Controller uses the services of the Processor whereby the Processor Processes Personal Data for the Controller.